bmurrtech/0-100-days-cloud-engineer/README.md

   ---

   ## MadMax (Chia Plotting) CLI

+  ## How to Check Chia XCH Plot Quality via Chia CLI

+`cd $ENV:LOCALAPPDATA\chia-blockchain\[app ver.]\resources\app.asar.unpacked\daemon`

+1. Run 50 Check

+`.\chia.exe plots check -n 50`

+2. Search for proofs with results below "0.77" (ie. "Proofs [33/50], [0.66]")

+3. Hit "CTRL + C" to stop process

+4. Copy the plot address directory

+5. Run a 1000 Check

+`.\chia.exe plots check -n 1000 -g [copy & paste chia plot here]`

+6. Does it approach 1?
+Look for "Proofs [981/1000], [0.981]" Closer to "1" the better.

+  ## Create New Network Share Folder in Synology NAS GUI

+1. Open Synology NAS GUI
+2. Open File Station
+3. Create New Share Folder
+4. Assign the correct drive

+  ## Map New Network Drives

+1. Right click This PC
+2. Select "Map Network Drive"
+3. Enter the NAS IP and Bay # (network share name)
+4. Select a drive letter from dropdown list

+\\[assigned ip address to network attached storage]\[name of share folder]

+PC-to-PC Drive Sharing:
+1. Right click the drive you want to share between to PCs
+2. Click "Give Access to" -> "Advance Sharing"
+3. Click on "Advance Sharing" in the properties tab.
+4. Check the "Share this folder" box and hit OK, then copy the new network path from the properties tab.
+5. Go to the other PC and open file explorer
+6. Select This PC then click on "Add a network location" at the top of the window
+7. Follow the prompts then enter the "network path" (see the properites tab) to access the drive.

+`\\[PC identifier name]\[driver letter]`

 ## Kubernetes Homelab Install
 - Repurpose old PC or get a tiny test computer - [check out the Raspberry Pi Killer!](#zima-board)